chonnikan-aue/spaceman/docs/proposal.md

 second prior
 - have single mode and multiplayer mode
-- in multiplayer mode, first player will think of a word and type in program then player two will guess the word by select an alphabet from button in UI
+- in multiplayer mode, it will have two seperate window for each player.
+In the first player's window, the second player will think of a word for first player to guess and vice versa.
 - in multiplayer mode will ask player's name before play the game
 - have scoreboard for multiplayer mode, only show who wins (e.g, A wins B)